HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/usecases.md

 Historically, the predominant ambulatory and hospital data collection methods have been burdensome for providers due to manual processes, resulting in data lacking in desired clinical richness and quality.
 The HL7 Clinical Document Architecture (CDA®) R2 Implementation Guide: National Health Care Surveys Release 1, Draft Standard for Trial Use (DSTU) Release 1.2 - US Realm, 2016, and HL7® CDA® R2 Implementation Guide: National Health Care Surveys (NHCS), R1 STU Release 3.1 - US Realm are available as standards-based measures as well as Promoting Interoperability (PI) and Merit-Based Incentive Payment System (MIPS) measures for hospitals and providers.
 These CDA IGs have improved NCHS EHR data submissions, but some providers have found them burdensome due to the manual processes involved.
 NCHS has also identified data quality issues in submissions using the CDA standard.

-This IG aligns with the Health Data, Technology, and Interoperability: Certification Program Updates, Algorithm Transparency, and Information Sharing (HTI-1) Final Rule, which adopts the United States Core Data for Interoperability (USCDI) Version 3.0 and US Core Profiles V6.1.0 as the baseline standard as of January 1, 2026.
+This IG aligns with the Health Data, Technology, and Interoperability: Certification Program Updates, Algorithm Transparency, and Information Sharing (HTI-1) Final Rule, which adopts the United States Core Data for Interoperability (USCDI) Version 3 and US Core Profiles V6.1.0 as the baseline standard as of January 1, 2026.

 This FHIR IG references a framework for FHIR reporting based on the eCR Now framework, automating the reporting of encounters closed for 48 hours.
 This automated reporting will increase the response rate of sampled hospitals and ambulatory healthcare providers to the NHCS and the NAMCS, respectively, over other data collection approaches while improving process efficiency.
 This reporting approach via automated means (without provider involvement) will reduce the burden associated with survey participation and costs associated with recruiting hospital and ambulatory healthcare providers.
 This will also increase the volume, quality, completeness, and timeliness of the data submitted to the NHCS and the NAMCS.

 NCHS plans to align the data elements in future releases of this IG with those that achieve recognition for voluntary implementation in the Standards Version Advancement Process (SVAP) or are required by regulation as part of USCDI.

+### Use Cases

 #### Goals of the Use Case